tashnaved/tashnaved2/content/shows.md

 ### Producer/Host

-The two shows linked below are produced by Tash.
+The two shows linked below are produced by Tash in Ottawa.
 Click on the respective link for more information/tickets.

 [ALL YOU CAN LAUGH](https://www.eventbrite.ca/e/all-you-can-laugh-tickets-39145960622 "AYCL") (every other Friday)